 “When you pick a product — a fruit or vegetable — it’s got a finite lifespan.
 It’s not going to last forever,” MacLean said.
 “We have a challenge to cool it and get it to the market — from here to Sacramento, or if it is from here to Philadelphia, or if it’s is from here to China — so it doesn’t show up brown or mushy or fuzzy.”

-Such solutions aren’t one size fits all, said MacLean, noting that a solution to extend the freshness of blueberries probably will not work for lettuce.
+They aren’t one size fits all, said MacLean, noting that a solution to extend the freshness of blueberries probably will not work for lettuce.
 Geography may also affect potential solutions, even on the same crops, so treatments for oranges grown here may not work for oranges from dryer or more humid parts of the country.

 So AgroFresh, which began operations here about three weeks ago with a limited staff, is working directly with client growers, packers, shippers and retailers to research the longevity issues affecting their specific crops, developing solutions and selling them to the clients.